Dhivya200394/sales-engineering-exercise/README.md

 # Route Anywhere
 Route Anywhere is a basic navigation application which is prepared to demonstrate the route direction between two locations.

-Route Anywhere is a simple interface for users to get directions between two points on a map using the NextBillion Maps API.

 # Story
 The aim was to Develop a demonstration that allows a user to search for a given Point Of Interest near his position and get walking and/or driving directions to it.